 Erb’s palsy is a relatively common condition in newborns.
 Statistics vary, but most show that Erb’s palsy occurs in at least 1 in 1,000 live births in the United States.
 The seriousness of the condition varies: some cases resolve fairly quickly, while others cause lifelong impairment.
-Although the severity of the injury and duration of the symptoms depend in part on the seriousness of the original injury, how the injury is treated can make a considerable difference in the long-term outcome.
+Although the severity of the injury and duration of the symptoms depends partly on the seriousness of the original injury, how the injury is treated can make a considerable difference in the long-term outcome.

 What is Erb’s Palsy?